wp-plugins/comprehensive-google-map-plugin/readme.txt

 10. Street view in the marker's infer window

 == Changelog ==

+= 6.0.0 =
+* Enhancement: Added marker Geo mashup option
+* Enhancement: Documentation revisisted
+* Enhancement: directions.css and override.css now merged into style.css and moved into the root of the plugin home directory so it can be accessible via WP plugin editor
+* Bug: Preventing from marker location text field to be sent to editor

 = 5.0.3 =
 * Reverted: Making sure that Google API and plugin scripts only loaded if widgets and/or short codes are active.
 Apparently it started causing problems to some people.
 Need to do more testing.